Kingston, New York: Colonial history

 Kingston is the traditional home of the Esopus people.
 As early as 1614, the Dutch had set up a factorij (trading post) at Ponckhockie, at the junction of the Rondout Creek and the Hudson River.
 They traded European goods with the Lenape and Mohican for the furs their trappers collected.
 In 1652, the Indians of Ulster County ceded some land to the Dutch in what is now known as Kingston.
 The first recorded permanent settler in what would become the city of Kingston was Thomas Chambers.
 He came from the area of Rensselaerswyck in 1653.
 The new settlement was called Esopus after the local Lenape people.

 In 1654, European settlers began buying more land from the Esopus Indians further west.
 However, historians believe the two cultures had drastically different conceptions of property and land use, causing tension between the two groups.
 Common sources of friction between Dutch settlers and the Esopus included settlers' livestock trampling Indian cornfields, disputes over trade, and the adverse effects of Dutch brandy on the Native Americans.
 Prior to the Europeans' arrival, natives had no experience with liquor.

 In the spring of 1658, Peter Stuyvesant, Director-General of New Amsterdam, ordered the consolidation and fortification of the settlement on high ground in what today is Uptown Kingston.
 The building of the defensive stockade increased the conflicts.
 Tensions broke out in the Esopus Wars.

 In 1661, the Dutch granted a charter for the settlement as a separate municipality; Stuyvesant named it Wiltwijck (Wiltwyck).
 In 1663, the Esopus were defeated in the Second Esopus War by a coalition of Dutch settlers, and Wappinger and Mohawk peoples.

-When the Dutch ceded their New Netherland to the British in September 1664, the British people worked to settle boundaries and conflict between the Europeans and the Esopus.
+When the Dutch ceded their New Netherland to the British in September 1664, the British Royal Commission of 1664 worked to settle boundaries and conflict between the Europeans and the Esopus.
 Ultimately, the Richard Nicolls/Esopus Indian Treaty (1665) resulted in lasting peace between the natives and settlers.
 According to the treaty, the Esopus "in the names of themselves and theire heirs forever, give, Grant, Alienate, and Confirme all their Right and Interest, Claime or demand, to a certaine Parcell of Land" including the city of Kingston and extending to modern Kerhonkson.
 In exchange, the natives received "forty Blanketts, Twenty Pounds of Powder, Twenty Knives, Six Kettles, [and] Twelve Barrs of Lead" and "three laced redd coates" as a gift to the tribal leaders.
 Further, the British and Esopus designed a system of trade which included a protected trade path for the Esopus to travel unharmed, and a safe house where Esopus could stay when visiting the village.
 The treaty was respected for generations, as evidenced by records of annual gatherings between the Esopus and local Kingstonians where each exchanged gifts of mutual respect.
 The treaty is still recognized and celebrated by the City of Kingston and descendants of the Esopus.